20 Vital Do’s and Don’ts to Help You Survive Morocco

 It’s how you say… no problem!

-After meeting travelers and locals with different financial backgrounds and travel experiences, we found that you can experience Morocco in 3 very different ways:
+After meeting travelers and locals with different financial backgrounds and travel experiences, I found that you can experience Morocco in 3 very different ways:

 The Budget Traveler